 Medical helicopter crashes responding to fatal accident in Butler County: OSP

-One person is dead and at least three others were injured in the vehicle crash, Butler County dispatchers tell FOX19 NOW.
+Initially, three medical helicopters were called to the deadly crash, Butler County dispatchers confirm.

-Initially, three medical helicopters were summoned and dispatchers confirm there was an incident involving one of the medical helicopters called out.
+Then, they said two of the helicopters were no longer needed but shortly after, one of them crashed into power lines in the area and went down.

 FOX19 NOW has a crew at the scene and will continue to update this breaking story on air and on all of our digital platforms.